Pettersson-dev/Pettersson-dev.github.io/_posts/2026-07-15-decision-rights.md

 - [Decision Rights Are the Real Architecture](https://medium.com/@sabarish_nair/decision-rights-are-the-real-architecture-b9dbc0f93840) — Sabarish Sasidharan Nair on decision rights as an often-hidden organizational structure
 - [Decision Architecture: The Missing Layer Between Project Visibility and Control](https://www.linkedin.com/pulse/decision-architecture-missing-layer-between-project-control-guerard-qsxvf) — Bertrand Guerard on authority and escalation in project governance
+- [Who Owns Enterprise Architecture?](https://www.eatransformation.com/p/who-owns-enterprise-architecture) — Eetu Niemi on ownership of architecture work, deliverables, and the architecture that actually emerges
+- [Architecture as a Decision System](https://www.linkedin.com/pulse/architecture-decision-system-phil-myint-acidc) — Phil Myint on connecting architectural decisions to living records

 [^jensen-meckling]: Michael C. Jensen and William H. Meckling, “Specific and General Knowledge, and Organizational Structure,” in *Contract Economics*, 1992.